aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Battle flow/Action coroutines/DoAction.md

 #### Enemy action setup
 This part of the enemy action phase occurs before any action is performed:

+- `currentEnemy` is set to the sent actionid
 - `checkingdead` is set to a new [UseCharm](../UseCharm.md) call with the type being `DefenseUp`
 - All frames are yielded while `checkingdead` is in progress